Get your sins out of my sight.…

 —David Wood’s Opening Statement—

 David Wood’s opening statement is very powerful.
 It is powerful precisely because it emphasizes Jesus’ call to peace and does not attempt to justify violence of any sort.
 Wood gives his personal testimony of overcoming his own violent tendencies (2:14).
-He notes that apostles Peter, John & Paul were all also changed from having a willingness to be violent in the name nationalism or religion to calling for love to all men.
+He notes that the apostle’s Peter, John & Paul were all also changed from having a willingness to be violent in the name of nationalism or religion to calling for love to all men.
 (7:32) Wood notes that “Jesus emphasized love as a core Christian virtue”, “violence leads to violence and causes a cycle of violence” (10:27), “when you see what God did there is no room for hating other people”, “the impact of Jesus on Stephen is that he did not want to see guilty people punished” (12:00), “Christians voluntarily give up their liberty to love others”, (12:40), and “for three centuries they never fought back…and shed no blood but their own” (13:25).
-Wood notes that the Bible has caused Christians to be involved in loving their fellowmen in innovative ways for their times: Ended gladiatorial games, condemned infanticide, help needy people, took care of orphans, built first hospitals, and created hospitals for the mentally ill.
-Wood wraps up with “Violence came to an end with the Gospel” (19:29) and a summarizing statement he used various times throughout the debate: “the final marching orders of the Bible are “love everyone”…and “live in peace with everyone“.
+Wood notes that the Bible has caused Christians to be involved in loving their fellowmen in innovative ways for their times: Ended gladiatorial games, condemned infanticide, helped needy people, took care of orphans, built the first hospitals, and created hospitals for the mentally ill.
+Wood wraps up with that comment “Violence came to an end with the Gospel” (19:29) and a summarizing statement he used various times throughout the debate: “the final marching orders of the Bible are “love everyone”…and “live in peace with everyone“.
 (19:39).

 If I was to summarize Wood’s points on why the Bible is a book of peace:

 - Historical life testimonies of apostles & many Christians since